 Emergence of the Juvenile Justice System

 Early juvenile institutions in the United States were based on the English Bridewell institution which emphasized the teaching of life and trade skills.
-The idea behind teaching skills was that criminality was a result of the social environment and often was a survival mechanism.
+The idea behind teaching skills was that criminality was a skill set learned to survive in particular social environments.
 If youth were taught other skills, they were more likely to make meaningful contributions to society upon their release.

 Three other types of juvenile institutions began to appear in the United States during the progressive era:

 New reformatories, established in the mid to late 1800s, were cottages and foster homes that were often situated on farms.
 Family-type organization was prevalent, and hard physical labor was stressed.
-New reformatories suffered from the same types of problems that houses of refuge did.
-Separate juvenile institutions for girls appeared in the mid 1880s, and these focused on teaching domestic and childrearing skills to girls.
+New reformatories suffered from the same types of problems as houses of refuge.
+Separate juvenile institutions for girls appeared in the mid-1880s, and these focused on teaching young women domestic and childrearing skills.